Dosx001/mouselessV2/README.md

 ### mouseless Randomly Stops Working

-This has been fixed with the reomval of On and Off Switch feature. mouselessV2 can still be turn on and off in the about:addons settings page.
+This has been fixed with the removal of On and Off Switch feature. mouselessV2 can still be turned on and off in the about:addons settings page.

 ### Presets

 Presets were removed from mouselessV2.
-However, User Settings are now sync to your Firefox account so you can make any changes to key binding and those changes will persist in all instances of Firefox where you are login.
+However, User Settings are now sync to your Firefox account, so you can make any changes to key binding and those changes will persist in all instances of Firefox where you are login.

 The reasoning of the removal was I need to come up with new key bindings for each present for the new actions I added.
-That was be difficult work since I don't use any of other keyboard layouts.
+That would be difficult work since I don't use any other keyboard layouts.
-Plus, the reomve has made the code much simpler without presets.
+Plus, the removal has made the code much simpler without presets.

 ### Modifiers

-mouselessv2 allows you use multiple modifiers for key bindings
+mouselessv2 allows you to use multiple modifiers for key bindings

 e.g. `<Crtl><Alt><Shift>U` `<Crtl>u` `<Crtl><Shift>U` `<Crtl><Alt>u`